truongbuinh/terraform-templates/05_cluster_elasticache_redis/README.md

 ```

 ## The below items will be created:
-- 1 on-demand EC2 instance (root volume size is 30GB) with an Elastic IP address
+- 1 cluster AWS ElastiCache with 1 master node and 1 replica node on each availability zone